 The Order also adds a conditional exemption for discharges from essential non-emergency firefighting activities, provided appropriate BMPs are implemented to reduce pollutants.
 The BMPs must be based on the California Department of Forestry and Fire Protection, Office of the State Fire Marshal’s Water-Based Fire Protection Systems Discharge Best Management Practices Manual (September 2011) for water-based fire protection system discharges, or equivalent BMP manual for fire training activities and post-emergency firefighting activities.
 Firefighting activities are listed in 40 CFR section 122.26(d)(2)(iv)(B)(1) for exclusion from the non-stormwater discharge prohibition and similarly excluded from the definition of “illicit discharge” in 40 CFR section 122.26(b)(2).
 USEPA has noted in its preamble to the federal regulations that BMPs can be appropriate requirements for firefighting discharges: “In the case of fire fighting it is not the intention of these rules to prohibit in any circumstances the protection of life and public or private property through the use of water or other fire retardants that flow into separate storm sewers.
 However, there may be instances where specified management practices are appropriate where these flows do occur (controlled blazes are one example).”
 (55 FR 47990-01, 48037.)
 Accordingly, the Santa Ana Water Board finds that the requirement to implement BMPs during non-essential firefighting activities is appropriate in the Order.

-Conditional Exemption for Irrigation Water
+Conditional Exemption for Landscape Irrigation Water

 The Santa Ana Water Board has placed conditions on the discharge of irrigation water.
 Discharge is only allowed if runoff due to potable landscape irrigation is minimized through the implementation of an ordinance specifying water efficient landscaping standards, as well as an outreach and education program focusing on water conservation and landscape water use efficiency.
 BMPs must be implemented to minimize runoff and prevent introduction of pollutants to the MS4 and receiving water, including landscape water use efficiency requirements for existing landscaping, use of drought tolerant, native vegetation, and the use of less toxic options for pest control and landscape management.